6 Best Non-Alcoholic Wines for Thanksgiving

 Noughty AF Non-Alcoholic Sparkling Wine

 Who doesn’t love a celebratory glass of bubbles on a holiday?
 A dry sparkling wine is perfect for appetizers and can work alongside many Thanksgiving dishes.
 This is one of my favorite nonalcoholic bubbles, made from 100% Chardonnay grapes out of Spain.
 The flavor is lovely with delicate notes of apples, citrus and a slight minerality.
-It has a great mouthfeel with those tiny little bubbles we love.
-A top recommendation and crowd-pleaser. $22 at The Zero Proof
+This one has a great mouthfeel with those tiny little bubbles we love.
+A top recommendation and crowd-pleaser (their sparkling rose is also excellent). $22 at Amazon or The Zero Proof (15% off automatically applied at checkout with link)

 Saint Viviana Non-Alcoholic Sauvignon Blanc